-Adopt A Class mentors, called adopters, engage with their adopted classes through monthly visits, educational activities, pen-palling and field trips, empowering them to unleash their full potential.
-Currently, more than 150 business and community groups are serving over 6,000 students in Greater Cincinnati.
+Adopt A Class mentors engage with their adopted classes through monthly visits, educational activities, and field trips, empowering them to unleash their full potential.
+Currently, more than 160 business and community groups are serving over 6,750 students in Greater Cincinnati.

-AAC serves students in Pre-Kindergarten through 8th grade in 32 schools across Greater Cincinnati.
+Adopt A Class serves students in Kindergarten through 8th grade in 36 schools across Greater Cincinnati.
 Schools participating in the AAC program have higher levels of poverty where majority of students participate in free lunch programs—where our help is needed most.

-On average, 92% of the students we serve are eligible for free or reduced meals.
-Adopt A Class currently serves students Cincinnati Public Schools, Catholic Inner-City Schools, Lockland Local Schools, Princeton City Schools, Norwood City Schools, Newport Independent Schools and Covington Independent Schools.
+On average, 97% of the students we serve are eligible for free or reduced meals.
+Adopt A Class currently serves students Cincinnati Public Schools, Catholic Inner-City Schools, Boone County Schools, Princeton City Schools, Norwood City Schools, Newport Independent Schools, Covington Independent Schools, and Middletown City Schools.
 Learn more about the schools that we serve.

 Adopt a Class is committed to fostering a culture and environment that inspires and celebrates the diversity of our staff, mentors, teachers, students and board, without regard to race, color, socioeconomic status, religion/creed, gender, sex, national origin, age, disability, citizenship, marital status, veteran status or sexual orientation.
 Adopt A Class strives to empower everyone to be their true self.